"

 Objectives

-1. Explain the concept of “body of law,” define the various bodies of law applicable within the United States, identify which two bodies of law are most relevant to the U.S. Criminal Justice System, and be able to explain why they are the most relevant.
+• Explain the concept of “body of law,” define the various bodies of law applicable within the United States, identify which two bodies of law are most relevant to the U.S. criminal justice system, and explain why they are the most relevant.

-2. Describe the U.S. Constitution’s origin, structure, and purpose, including the concept of "checks and balances" between the three branches of government.
+• Describe the U.S. Constitution’s origin, structure, and purpose, including the concept of checks and balances between the three branches of government.

-3. Describe the relationship between constitutional law and criminal law and be able to explain which specific rights and privileges under the Constitution and bill of rightsare relevant during the investigation and prosecution of criminal offenses.
+• Describe the relationship between constitutional law and criminal law and explain which specific rights and privileges under the Constitution and the Bill of Rights are relevant during the investigation and prosecution of criminal offenses.

-4. Compare and contrast the concepts of "rule of law" and "principle of legality" and be able to explain why these concepts are a critical part of the U.S. Criminal Justice System.
+• Compare and contrast the concepts of rule of law and principle of legality and explain why these concepts are a critical part of the U.S. criminal justice system.

-5. Compare and contrast the concepts of substantive criminal law and procedural criminal law and explain how these two concepts operate within the U.S. Criminal Justice System.
+• Compare and contrast the concepts of substantive law and procedural law and explain how these two concepts operate within the U.S. criminal justice system.

-7. Describe the “elements” of criminal law and identify the specific components of the “crime formula” involved in defining what constitutes a criminal offense.
+• Describe the elements of criminal law and identify the specific components of the “crime formula” involved in defining what constitutes a criminal offense.

-8. Explain the criminal law-related concepts of inchoate offensesi, strict liability, lesser included offenses, and the felony-murder rule.
+• Explain the criminal law-related concepts of inchoate offenses, strict liability, lesser included offense, and the felony murder rule.

-9. Identify four broad categories of evolving developments in constitutional and criminal law within the U.S. Criminal Justice System and provide examples of each of these four categories.
+• Identify four broad categories of evolving developments in constitutional and criminal law within the U.S. criminal justice system and provide examples of each of these four categories.

-10. Identify law-related employment opportunities, the specific duties/responsibilities of these positions, the requirements for obtaining employment, and describe the application protocol/processes for these positions.
+• Identify law-related employment opportunities, the specific duties and responsibilities of these positions, the requirements for obtaining employment, and describe the application protocol and processes for these positions.

 Key Terms